Buy a Life Insurance Plan in a few clicks

 Assurance is an arrangement in which an insurer pays reimbursement for a specified occurrence, such as death.
 Assurance policies provide continuous coverage until the policyholder’s death.
 For example, a whole life insurance policy provides financial protection for the rest of the policyholder’s life.
 Thus, the insured event will undoubtedly occur sooner or later.
 Aside from term insurance, most life insurance products having an investment component are assurance policies.

-Although insurance and assurance may have similar sounds when you get a policy, you truly learn the distinction between the two.
-Let’s examine the differences and similarities between the two of them.
+Although insurance and assurance may sound similar when you get a policy, you truly learn the distinction between the two.
+Let us examine the difference between insurance and assurance with this table:

 Comparison Factors |